Please scroll through your entry and look for missing items that are required.

 Alice Ball, RN, BSN | | email@example.com 901–842–4627

 PDS also requires a written statement from your son’s physician stating that he can participate in physical education and all activities at school.

 The nurse accepts any type of physical form (school, camp, generic).
 A simple note (cleared for all activities, PE & sports) signed by your son's doctor, or a checked box indicating "Date of Physical Exam" on your son's immunization form are also accepted.
 All forms/notes must be dated and be within a calendar year from the start of school.

 If you have your letter, you may upload a scan below, otherwise please either email it to the nurse, mail it to the school, or drop it off with the Admission office.

-Please list any restrictions, chronic medical issues or allergies in the space provided below for your child.
-Examples include food allergies, bee sting reactions, asthma, epilepsy/seizures, migraines, diabetes, heart condition, any organ condition, muscle/skeletal condition, ADHD, and any other medical conditions that are important for the nurse to know
+Please list any restrictions and acute or chronic medical conditions in the space provided below for your child.
+Examples include bee sting reactions, asthma, epilepsy/seizures, migraines, diabetes, heart condition, any organ condition, musculoskeletal condition, ADHD, and any other medical conditions that are important for the nurse to know.

 I give PDS permission to administer the following over-the-counter medications to my son as his condition indicates.